carpentries/workshop-template/README.md

     git clone -b gh-pages https://github.com/your_username/YYYY-MM-DD-site
     ~~~

-    You should specify `-b gh-pages` to checkout the gh-pages branch because the imported
+    You should specify `-b gh-pages` to checkout the gh-pages branch because the
     repository doesn't have a `master` branch.

     In order to view your changes once you are done editing,